-49GAO, Financial Audit: Bureau of the Fiscal Service's FY 2020 Schedules of the General Fund, GAO-21-362 (Washington, D.C.: Apr.
-15, 2021).
-As of the date of this report, the audited Schedules of the General Fund of the U.S. Government for fiscal year 2022 were not issued.
-The fiscal year 2021 Schedules of the General Fund were not audited to allow Treasury time to continue to implement a remediation plan to address the issues we reported as part of our disclaimer of opinion on the fiscal year 2020 Schedules of the General Fund.
+49GAO, Financial Audit: Bureau of the Fiscal Service's FY 2022 Schedules of the General Fund, GAO-23-104786 (Washington, D.C.: Mar.
+30, 2023).
+The fiscal year 2023 Schedules of the General Fund were not audited to allow Treasury time to continue to implement a remediation plan to address the issues we reported as part of our disclaimer of opinion on the fiscal year 2022 Schedules of the General Fund.